'Anxiety and stress' as vaccine shortfall hits Africa's inoculation drive | Health

 After a stressful year working as a doctor at Kenya's largest public hospital in the midst of the COVID-19 pandemic, Ngala Mwendwa got his first dose of the AstraZeneca vaccine in March and breathed a sigh of relief.
 The Indian-manufactured shot was supplied by COVAX, a global vaccine initiative that's been a lifeline for poor African nations.
 But with India now engulfed in its own crisis, Mwendwa has no idea when he will get his second dose.

 But sources told Reuters this week that India's vaccine exports, halted in March, are unlikely to resume until at least October as it diverts shots for domestic use.
+SII subsequently said it would restart exports by year's end.
 Between February and May, Africa received just 18.2 million of the 66 million doses expected through COVAX.
+The GAVI Vaccine Alliance hopes deliveries can resume in the third quarter of this year.

 Africa's dilemma highlights the vast inequality between rich nations, who were able to corner vaccine supplies early on, and poor countries dependent upon COVAX and donations.
 To date, some 1.53 billion doses have been administered globally, but only around 1% of them in Africa, according to the World Health Organization (WHO).